The controversial 'police robots' guarding citizens in Singapore

 “All of this adds to the feeling that people in Singapore should be much more careful about what they say and do than in other countries,” she said in an interview with AFP news agency.

-But the government defended the use of robots, saying they were not being used to identify or take action against offenders during the testing period, and that they were needed to deal with a labor crisis as the country’s population ages.
+But the government defended the use of robots, saying they weren’t being used?? to identify or take action against offenders during the testing period, and which were needed to deal with a labor crisis as the country’s population ages.

 “The workforce is really dwindling,” said Ong Ka Hing of the government agency that developed the ‘Xavier’ robots, adding that they could help reduce the number of officers needed for foot patrols.